XuPeng-SH/tae_design/README.md

 <img src="https://user-images.githubusercontent.com/39627130/156906206-c1d905ef-ad5e-4c42-93cf-a38174dfd7be.png" height="80%" width="80%" />

 ### Transactional Operation
+The **Catalog** transaction is actually a sub-transaction of the engine transaction.
 Each table has an in-memory primary key index, and each node in the index corresponds to a table row.
 Once there is any update on the row, a version chain will be created for it.

 <img src="https://user-images.githubusercontent.com/39627130/156907205-01ffab4b-5f44-4400-9d3b-5def876e7d49.png" height="50%" width="50%" />